 Knowledge is Power

-The home loan process is easy with a little knowledge; Jagoe provides this page to help you gain a basic understanding of the types of loans and the terms you’ll likely encounter.
+We make the home loan process easier with knowledge.
+Jagoe Homes provide this information to help you gain a basic understanding of the home buying industry.

 Home Loan Types

 |Max Loan Amount||$417,000.00||$271,050.00||based on income||$417,000.00|

 |FHA Loan:||An FHA Loan is a federal assistance mortgage loan in the United States insured by the Federal Housing Administration.
 FHA loans have historically allowed lower income Americans to borrow money for the purchase of a home that they would not otherwise been able to afford.|

 |VA Loan:||A VA Loan is a mortgage loan in the United States guaranteed by the U.S. Department of Veterans Affairs.
 The VA loan allows veterans 100% financing without private mortgage insurance.|

 |USDA Rural Housing Loan:||Single Family Housing Guaranteed Loan program or Section 502 loans are primarily used to help households purchase homes in rural areas.
 The USDA loan allows for 100% financing without private mortgage insurance.|

 |DTI Ratio:||Debt-to-Income Ratio indicates the percentage of income that goes toward paying all recurring debt payments, including mortgage, interest, mortgage insurance, and other debts such as credit card payments, car loan payments, student loan payments, child support payments, alimony payments, and legal judgments.|

 |Down Payment:||The difference between the investment price and the loan amount.|